 Finding a date and time to suit all can become difficult.
 If someone can’t make this one there’s always next time.

 Update everyone on how the meet up went.

 This is a good way to share what you got up to and lead on to arranging your next meet up.
 It’s also encouragement to others that may have been hesitant to attend.

 Most of the time you would have engaged in conversations with people you are planning to meet and this wouldn’t need considering, but it is important to bear in mind, especially for your first planned meet up.

 FND Dimensions is a charity that has been set up by a group of people who have been diagnosed with FND.
-Their aim is to bring those diagnosed with functional neurological symptoms together in their local area, to talk and listen to others with similar challenges, issues or concerns.
-Likewise, it can simply be a social gathering where you do not have to feel inhibited because of your personal circumstances.
-FND Dimensions Information Sheet
+Their aim is to bring those diagnosed with functional neurological symptoms together in their local area.
+For further details see their FND Dimensions Information Flyer.

 East Midlands – NEAD Notts is a group who meet up every month, for those with NEAD and FND to come together with others in the same position.
 See their Facebook group for more details.